grjd/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Hospital Clinico San Carlos and Autonomous Systems Laboratory (UPM)
+- name: Neuron to Brain Laboratory (UHN University of Toronto)
   url:

 # Short bio (displayed in user profile at end of posts)